How exactly do you say river in Italian?

 - un fiume / una fiumana di gente (a flood of people)

 For example, you could say…

 The beer flowed freely at the party.

 Quando il semaforo diventa verde, un fiume di gente attraversa la strada.

 When the traffic light turns green, a flood of people crosses the street.

-And that’s it, now you know how to say river in Italian!
+And that’s the end of our lesson on how to say river in Italian!

-❤️ If you liked this lesson on how do you say river in Italian, consider sharing it with your social media friends who are also studying Italian.
+❤️ If you liked this lesson on how to say river in Italian, consider sharing it with your social media friends who are also studying Italian.